mojaves-redhat/pytracemalloc/doc/index.rst

 - Python issue #20354: Fix alignment issue in the tracemalloc module on 64-bit platforms.
 Bug seen on 64-bit Linux when using "make profile-opt".
+- Fix slicing traces and fix slicing a traceback.

 Version 1.0beta1 (2013-12-14)
 -----------------------------